 \section{Experiments}

 We evaluate our method against MA-PG methods in three examples: \textbf{1)} a two-agent linear quadratic (LQ) game, \textbf{2)} a platooning scenario involving three vehicles merging into a single lane, and \textbf{3)} a 24-dimensional six-player basketball formation, where agents strategically move to desired positions based on their roles.
+Although the last two examples fall outside Assumption 1, our method remains effective, suggesting that the stability analysis of Theorem 1 may extend beyond the LQ setting.
 Implementation details\footnote{Code is available at \url{https://github.com/qugechen/MA-GPS}} of experiments are included in Appendix.

 In our deep RL experiment, we compare our method with IPPO~\cite{de2020independent}, IPPO with L2 regularization (equivalent to zero-input guidance for pure variance reduction), MA-PPO~\cite{yu2022surprising} and MA-DDPG~\cite{lowe2017multi}.
 Our IPPO implementation is adapted for non-cooperative dynamic games, where each agent learns its own value function and policy based on its individual objective, unlike the cooperative setting in \cite{de2020independent}.
 Concretely, each agent is equipped with a value and a policy network, both updated via simultaneous gradient play, as outlined in \eqref{eq:simultaneous gradient play}.
 IPPO and MA-PPO both employ entropy-driven exploration, making them competitive baselines, whereas MA-DDPG learns deterministic policies without it.